 Are you wondering if your car might be on its last leg?
 How many miles does a car last on average?
 Modern vehicles are made to last longer than those made years ago, with components being constructed to take more wear.
 With lower maintenance costs and fewer repairs, you might be able to push your vehicle longer.

-We look at the factors that influence a car’s life and evaluate how many miles you might expect to get from it.
-We also give you some tips on how to make your vehicle last longer.
+I look at the factors that influence a car’s life and evaluate how many miles you might expect to get from it.
+I also give you some tips on how to make your vehicle last longer.

 How Long Do Cars Last?